borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 -- fair distribution of economy growth by removing silent regressive Tax via inflation
 &nbsp;&nbsp;(no Cantillon effect - those close to printing machine benefit the most)
 -- simplified savings

+#### Upcoming period
+April 2024 is when next halving occurs.
+Event refers to reducing (by half) creation of new coins that miners receive as reward, and it happens every 4 years in cycles.
+Because many are buying regulary and doing DCA (Dollar-Cost Averaging) it should lead to price hike approximately ~ x2.
+It then gets media attention which attracts new people and traders, leading to hype and new all time high, that is followed by crash and bear market.
+So it has a specific market behavior but the 4 year average is constantly going up (logarithmic growth) and number of adopters increase with each round.
+Usage becomes easier as mobile apps are getting more user friendly every day.
+And imminent approval of Spot [Bitcoin ETFs](https://www.coindesk.com/policy/2023/10/20/sec-likely-to-approve-spot-bitcoin-etf-in-next-few-months-jpmorgan/)
+(Exchange-Traded Fund) will have additional impact on bull rally.
+If this logic is correct, from current price of $ 27.000 on 2023/10/01, by the end of 2025 it could peak in range between 100 and 250 thousand USD.
+After this in 2026 or 2027 maybe it will fall back again to $ 100 K or even little below that (estimation based on rainbow price chart).

 ### Macro analysis (fixed money supply):
 {: #macro }